federicozacayan/go-rest-api-swagger-autogenerated-documentation/Readme.md

 # About this project

-This is a tiny project that pretends to provide an easy approach to getting an Resftull API documented following openAPI Initiative.
+This is a tiny project that pretends to provide an easy approach to getting an documented RestFul API following openAPI Initiative.

 ## Official installation documentation